dougeby/IntuneDocs/InTuneDocs/DeployUse/intune-on-premises-exchange-connector.md

 To set up a connection that enables Microsoft Intune to communicate with the Exchange Server that hosts the mobile devices’ mailboxes, you must download and configure the On-Premises Connector tool from the Intune administrator console.

-> [!IMPORTANT]
-> Before you being installing and configuring the On-Premises Connector, ensure that you meet the [Exchange connector installation requirements](Intune-Exchange-connector-requirements.md).

 ## Requirements for the On-Premises Connector
 The following table lists the requirements for the computer where you install the on-premises Exchange Connector.